Critical Minerals and Energy Intelligence. Stay Ahead.

 The IEA is expecting renewable power to break global records in 2022 despite higher costs and supply chain bottlenecks.
 In particular, this growth will be driven by strong support in Europe, China and Latin America.
 China’s installing renewable energy capacity so fast its own electricity grid can’t keep up.

-Renewable net capacity additions 2019 2021 energy transition - The Oregon Group - Investment Insights
+Renewable net capacity additions 2019 2021 energy transition - The Oregon Group - Critical Minerals and Energy Intelligence

 These investments will help drive the cost of clean energy down, as investment in fossil fuel projects struggles to compete against the priority of governments and companies to meet their climate change targets.